leangjia/blender_docs/manual/advanced/scripting/addon_tutorial.rst

 - Be familiar with the basics of working in Blender.
 - Know how to run a script in Blender's Text editor.
-- Have an understanding of Python primitive types (integer, Boolean, string, list, tuple, dictionary, and set).
+- Have an understanding of Python primitive types (integer, boolean, string, list, tuple, dictionary, and set).
 - Be familiar with the concept of Python modules.
 - Have a basic understanding of classes (object orientation) in Python.